core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### General Monitoring ###

-   CoAP group communication can be used to control a set of related devices: for example, simultaneously turn on all the lights in a room.
-This intrinsically exposes the group to some unique monitoring risks that devices not in a group are not as vulnerable to.
-For example, assume an attacker is able to physically see a set of lights turn on in a room.
-Then the attacker can correlate an observed CoAP group communication message to the observed coordinated group action -- even if the CoAP message is (partly) encrypted.
+   CoAP group communication can be used to control a set of related devices: for example, to simultaneously turn on all the lights in a room.
+This intrinsically exposes the communicating devices to some unique monitoring risks, which they are not as vulnerable to when not using group communication.

+   For example, an attacker might be able to physically see a set of lights turn on in a room.
+Then, the attacker can correlate an observed CoAP group communication message to the observed coordinated group action -- even if the CoAP message is (partly) encrypted.
-   This will give the attacker side-channel information to plan further attacks (e.g., by determining the members of the group, some network topology information may be deduced).
+   This will give the attacker side-channel information to plan further attacks (e.g., by determining the members of the CoAP group, some network topology information may be deduced).

 ### Pervasive Monitoring ###